We emphasize massage therapy to relieve Organ-Referred Pain

 Massage can both soothe and stimulate the nervous system.
 Different techniques are chosen to achieve different effects.
 Massage can also speed recovery from the fatigue that often follows exercise.
 This is why many athletes use massage as part of their training plan.

 There are also many other types of bodywork that include massage as part of the discipline.
+Although some massage strokes may be somewhat uncomfortable, a person having a massage should generally feel good.
+Massage techniques vary in the amount of pressure applied to area being treated.
 Deep tissue massage uses slow strokes and deep pressure on painful parts of the body.
 Sports massage is used to assist training, prevent injury, and to treat sprains, strains and sore tendons.
 Manual lymph drainage stimulates the lymph system.
 This can relieve some of the swelling that follows some surgical or radiation treatments.
 A healthcare provider can determine if massage therapy might be helpful after surgery, chemotherapy or radiation therapy.

 Massage therapy may have to be avoided if a person: is pregnant, has swelling in one area of the body, has eaten in the previous two hours, particularly for abdominal massage, has just completed chemotherapy or radiation treatment, has an infectious skin disease or unhealed wound.
 This might include a broken bone, a bad sprain, or body bruises, has phlebitis or varicose veins, or finds hands-on therapies uncomfortable.

 All of the massage therapists at the Comprehensive Pain Clinic of Portland are licensed in the state of Oregon.